MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/canimationvariableintegerchangehandler-class.md

 ## <a name="requirements"></a>Gereksinimler

-**Üstbilgi:** afxanimationcontroller.h
+**Üstbilgi:** afxanimationcontroller. h

-## <a name="canimationvariableintegerchangehandlercanimationvariableintegerchangehandler"></a><a name="canimationvariableintegerchangehandler"></a>CAnimationVariableIntegerChangeHandler::CAnimationVariableIntegerChangeHandler
+## <a name="canimationvariableintegerchangehandlercanimationvariableintegerchangehandler"></a><a name="canimationvariableintegerchangehandler"></a> CAnimationVariableIntegerChangeHandler:: CAnimationVariableIntegerChangeHandler

-CAnimationVariableIntegerChangeHandler nesnesi oluşturuyor.
+Bir CAnimationVariableIntegerChangeHandler nesnesi oluşturur.

 ```
 CAnimationVariableIntegerChangeHandler ();
 ```

-## <a name="canimationvariableintegerchangehandlercreateinstance"></a><a name="createinstance"></a>CAnimationVariableIntegerChangeHandler::CreateInstance
+## <a name="canimationvariableintegerchangehandlercreateinstance"></a><a name="createinstance"></a> CAnimationVariableIntegerChangeHandler:: CreateInstance

-CAnimationVariableIntegerChangeHandler geri çağırma bir örneği oluşturur.
+CAnimationVariableIntegerChangeHandler geri çağrısının bir örneğini oluşturur.

 ```
 static COM_DECLSPEC_NOTHROW HRESULT CreateInstance(